 - Teach your children what you have learned about the disease.

 - Tell them how you have learned to cope with its effects.

 - Offer children advice on how to better communicate and interact with the person with Alzheimer's.

 - Above all, never underestimate your child's willingness to help and capacity to care.

 Books are also an excellent tool for parents to use when educating their children about Alzheimer's Disease.
 There are a number of books on the subject that target different age levels.
-Look for these books and others at your local library, bookstores and the Alzheimer's Association library.
+Look for these books and others at your local library, bookstores and the Alzheimer's Association virtual library for Kids and Teens.
 Some suggested reading materials include: